vvaradarajan/articles/md/Philosophy/arjReply2_contempt.md

 #Concluding request: I humbly request the court to vacate the subpeona or impose the reasonable conditions on it that I have requested.

+# To Arjun
+The document you gave me covers most and the stuff it does not cover are:

+## Misrepresentations in “Statement of facts” by Checkmate counsel:

+3. Checkmate improperly supposes a role for me in Voicebite and insinuates improper words into my declarations:
+“witnessed the co-founders “negotiat[ing] and discuss[ing] every issue thorough and transparently” while the “VoiceBite team w[as] finalizing the merger with Checkmate.” into negotiations.”

+I was not a ‘witness’ to discussions on ‘every issue’ discussed by the Voicebite founders with checkmate.
+I had no role in Voicebite.
+My declaration clearly states that Arjun and Chris were at my house as my family and friend/guests.
+I only stated that I “observed” their seriousness and intensity is their discussions of their company Voicebite and the Checkmate negotiations while at my house and stated: “10.
+From observing, it was clear that Arjun, Christopher and Robert Nessler were equal partners in the negotiation and discussed every issue thoroughly and transparently.”
+I was never in any relevant meeting either with Voicebite or Checkmate on any issue relating to their negotiations.
+My role was that of a host along with Arjun’s mom to family and friends.

+# Counter to 'III.
+ARGUMENT'
+3. Checkmate's Argument states that "Merger Agreement and related documents – negotiations which Mr.
+Varadarajan claims to have been a witness".
+This statement should be considered false.
+My Declaration states that "10.
+From observing, it was clear that Arjun, Christopher and Robert Nessler were equal partners in the negotiation and discussed every issue thoroughly and transparently.".
+Arjun and Christopher were staying in my house, and I overheard parts of some conversations between Arjun, Christopher and Robert, and by the tone of these, made my observations.
+I never claimed to be a 'witness' to the Merger Agreement or related documents and was never part of these conversations.